 Stock Promoting Activities

 Stock promoters are notorious for their operations with penny stocks.
 The promotion of penny stocks frequently involves illegal and fraudulent activities, such as pump and dump schemes.
 In addition, they may use misleading statements and misrepresentations of the companies.
 In such activities, their role is to quickly inflate stock prices to earn high profits for current shareholders.
 However, in reality, the stocks are worth practically nothing.

 Still, it is not true that all stock promoters are involved in fraudulent activities.
 On the contrary, they play quite an important role in financial markets.
-The individuals or firms are quintessential for small and young companies with limited access to new funds.
-Using their network, they can quickly attract the attention of investors to such companies, which require the capital for their operations and further growth.
+The individuals or firms are important for small, young companies with limited access to new funds.
+Using their network, they can quickly attract the attention of investors to such companies, which require capital for their operations and growth.